kevinhwang91/nvim-bqf/README.md

 function _G.qftf(info)
     local items
     local ret = {}
+    -- The name of item in list is based on the directory of quickfix window.
+    -- Change the directory for quickfix window make the name of item shorter.
+    -- It's a good opportunity to change current directory in quickfixtextfunc :)
+    --
+    -- local root = getRootByYourself()
+    -- vim.cmd(('noa lcd %s'):format(fn.fnameescape(root)))
+    --
     if info.quickfix == 1 then
         items = fn.getqflist({id = info.id, items = 0}).items
     else